 If you already have a few inches of mulch on the garden bed, you probably don't need to add more.
 You don't want the mulch to be so deep that the crown of the plant is buried.
 In this case, just be... sure that the soil beneath the mulch is wet several inches below the surface.
 Push your shovel through and check in several spots.

 If you want to add more mulch, you don't need to re-mulch the entire bed.
 Mulching around the plant roots will suffice.

 Install Drip Irrigation.

 Drip irrigation may sound like an impossible task, but the process is quite simple and you can purchase inexpensive kits that basically pop together.
 Unfortunately, this is better done at the start of the growing season.
 It is more difficult to lay the hoses once plants are large and growing - but it's not impossible.

 With drip irrigation, you can put a timer on your spigot and never have to think about when to water your garden.
 Higher end timers can even sense how much rain you've... gotten and adjust accordingly.

 Put a Timer on Your Sprinker

-I mentioned using a timer to turn a drip irrigation system on and off, but you don't have to get that high tech.
+You don't need a drip irrigation system to benefit from using a timer.
 The timer option works just as well with a regular garden sprinkler.
 You may need a couple of sprinklers and connector hoses, if your garden is spread out.

 If you tend to change the layout of your garden from year to year, sprinklers and soaker hoses can be a better option, because they are easier to move around than a drip irrigation system would be.
-Drip irrigation is designed to... target each individual plant, but spinklers and soaker hoses will water wide areas.
+Drip irrigation is designed to target each individual plant, but... sprinklers and soaker hoses will water wide areas.